 This Manaslu trek permit is required from Dharapani until you exit ACAP in Beshi Sahar.
 The price is the same throughout the year: USD 30 per person.
-Also, there is no restriction or change in price with a change in a number of days you spend inside ACAP.
+Also, there is no restriction or change in price with a change in the number of days you spend inside ACAP.

 Similar to MCAP, a printed photograph is required for the ACAP permit.

 Note: hiring a guide is not mandatory for Annapurna, and you can trek alone.
 However, for your own safety, we recommend you take at least a porter.
 Check how Hayley (a client of Magical Nepal) compares the Manaslu trek with Annapurna Circuit.

 Manaslu Trek Permit Frequently Asked Questions

 1. Where can I obtain the necessary permits?

 You cannot issue an individual trekking permit for Manaslu.
 Your agency will complete the necessary process and have your permit issued.
 Scroll down if you want details on how permits for Manaslu are issued.

 2. Do I need a TIMS Card for Manaslu?

 No, you don’t need a TIMS Card.
 However, if you continue towards the Annapurna Circuit from Dharapani, you will need a TIMS, but the same ACAP Permit can be used for the Annapurna Circuit Trek.

 3. Why do I need an Annapurna Conservation Area Project Permit for the Manaslu Trek?

 You will trek to Beshi Sahar from Dharapani (within ACA) as a part of the regular Manaslu Circuit Trek.
 And although you will trek for only two days in the Annapurna Conservation Area, you still need to obtain a permit.

 4. How much does the permit for Manaslu cost?

 Permits for both Manaslu and the Annapurna Conservation Area cost USD 30 per person for each area unless you are a member of SAARC country.
 However, for the restricted area permit, the price varies depending on the days you spend between Jagat and Sama Gaun.